I haven't been there before so everything is new.

 I wouldn't necessarily recommend the Singapore Zoo or the Jurong Bird Park, unless you are a really animal lover and haven't seen animals in ages.
 I'm an animal lover myself, but a zoo is a zoo is a zoo.

-I would recommend going to Universal Studios in Sentosa, or taking a ride at the Singapore Flyer in Marina Bay. almost 6 years ago
+I would recommend going to Universal Studios in Sentosa, or taking a ride at the Singapore Flyer in Marina Bay. about 6 years ago

 Taking hop-on/hop-off bus is more costly than taking the MRT and ordinary bus.
 These are some of their tourist attractions (from my recent travel to Singapore):